 Can you survive without social media links?
 Do you have to have comments?
 Are you using Avatars?
 These extras slow down your site and add little value.

-Yoast SEO plugin is the speed equal to 250 discrete plugins.
-That’s 140 (free version) to 240 milliseconds (paid version.
+Paid Yoast SEO plugin is the speed equal to 250 discrete plugins.
+Bad site drag.